 Great VPs of Software Development have their own dashboards.
-And they focus on leading indicators that monitor the quality of the process rather than focusing on outputs and trailing indicators like how many lines of code the team wrote or even how many bugs were found.
+They focus on leading indicators that monitor the quality of the process rather than focusing on outputs and trailing indicators like how many lines of code the team wrote or even how many bugs were found.

 Want to predict how fast we are shipping new value to customers?
-They show cycle time.
+Show cycle time.

 Want to predict how satisfied customers are with the quality of the product?
-They show you the quality of the process with PR review coverage and review depth.
+Show the quality of the process with PR review coverage and review depth.

 Bringing consistent metrics to the staff meeting each week will help elevate the development process from being an enigma to being a well-understood function in the business.

-They teach the CEO and their peers how to understand the development process.
-The most common question a VP of Dev gets is “is feature XYZ shipping on time?”
-This seems like a fair and obvious question to ask her.
-But look more closely.
-After a while the CEO would stop asking the VP of Sales “hey, are we going to hit our number this quarter?” because they already know the answer to that question.
-They can look at the revenue dashboard and see
+The most common question a VP of Dev gets is, “Is feature XYZ shipping on time?”
+This seems like a fair and obvious question to ask, but look more closely.
+After a while, the CEO would stop asking the VP of Sales, "Hey, are we going to hit our number this quarter?” because they already know the answer to that question.
+They can look at the revenue dashboard and see:

 - The number of days left in the quarter